Simplified Core Web Vitals Reporting

 Seventy-fifth percentile across the whole site

 The first is LCP, FID, and CLS at the 75% percentile across the whole site.
-This analysis uses a new feature introduced in v10.0.6 of the Core Add-in – the P75 aggregation which is the 75th percentile value; the value at which 75% of the events reach.
+This analysis uses a new feature introduced in v10 of the Add-in – the P75 aggregation which is the 75th percentile value; the value at which 75% of the events reach.

 With the base query results, we use the Pivot function to pivot the event name by date, and get the P75 aggregate of the event value.